-Menu in the When I Work web app that provides management access to employees, positions, locations, shift templates, job sites, forms, and integrations.
+Menu in the When I Work web app that provides management access to employees, positions, schedules, shift templates, job sites, forms, and integrations.

-A place where shifts take place that is off-site from your workplace locations.
-Job sites do not get separate schedules—you schedule a shift for a location and tag it with the job site.
+A place where shifts take place that is off-site from your workplace schedules.

-A user that can manage the schedule and time sheets for all locations.
+A user that can manage the schedule and time sheets for all schedules.
 See also access privileges.

 Mobile time clock

 Feature that allows users to clock in and out for shifts from the When I Work app on their mobile devices.
 See Allow Clocking In from Mobile Devices.

 A shift that is published without an assigned employee.
 OpenShifts can be taken by any employee that is available to work and qualified to work the position.
 See Scheduling an OpenShift (Open Scheduling).

 Employees time sheets and hours for an entire pay period.
 See Review, Finalize, and Export Payroll.

 Recurring length of time during which employees’ hours are recorded.
 Employees are paid once for each pay period.
 See Editing Pay Periods.

 A particular job, duty, or skill that is performed at your workplace.
 For example: barista, roaster, and cashier.
 Tag employees with positions to identify their qualifications, and tag shifts with positions to make sure you have the schedule coverage that you need.
 See Creating and Managing Positions.